Low Cost Employee Wellness Program Ideas

 - Water Coolers – Water is essential for a healthy mind and body, therefore your office should provide fresh water at all times.
 Get a water cooler through a local rental program or buy spring water in bulk cases and make sure the office fridge is stocked.

 - Flexible Work Schedules – A zero cost benefit that gives employees more work life balance is a huge perk for many working people, especially those who are caring for others or raising kids.
-Give employees a flexible schedule so they can arrive at their chosen time in the morning, have lunches or work from home if they need to, and go home on their 8-hour-per-day schedules.
+Give employees a flexible schedule so they can arrive at their chosen time in the morning, have lunches or work from home if they need to.

 - Corporate Health Discounts – There are many ways to pass corporate health discounts down to employees for local gyms, YMCAs, and health product vendors.